kubecost/docs/aws-cloud-integrations.md

 <details>
 	<summary>My kubernetes clusters run in the same account as the master payer account</summary>

 Attach both of the following policies to the same role or user.
-Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS)
+Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS).
+The SpotDataAccess policy statment is optional if the spot data feed is configured (see “Setting up the Spot Data feed” step below)

 ```
-        {
-           "Version": "2012-10-17",
-           "Statement": [
-              {
-                 "Sid": "SpotDataAccess",
-                 "Effect": "Allow",
-                 "Action": [
-                    "s3:ListAllMyBuckets",
-                    "s3:ListBucket",
-                    "s3:HeadBucket",
-                    "s3:HeadObject",
-                    "s3:List*",
-                    "s3:Get*"
-                 ],
-                 "Resource": "arn:aws:s3:::${SpotDataFeedBucketName}*"
-              }
-           ]
-        }
         {
            "Version": "2012-10-17",
            "Statement": [